June 20, 2017

 Enhanced iPhone User Experience

-A few months ago, we launched enhanced capabilities on the Kinetic platform for supporting the newest iPhones on iOS10.
+A few months ago, we launched enhanced capabilities on Mobile-X for supporting the newest iPhones on iOS10.

 Your employees on iPhones can use business calling features with the native iPhone interface, requiring no special client or apps.
 This includes direct access to the corporate directory and rich Unified Communications features.

-You can see the Kinetic platform in action in our new series of demo videos: http://www.tango-networks.com/resources/#video
+You can see Mobile-X in action in our new series of demo videos: http://www.tango-networks.com/resources/#video

 We’re proud that companies around the world use our platform to manage truly mobilized communications for hundreds of thousands of employees.